 Quails belong to the order Galliformes and both the Phasianidae and Odontophoridae families.
 Quail are mid-sized birds with short tails, commonly known as game birds.

 In North America, there are six native species of quails.
 The six species are the California quail, the mountain quail (largest quail), the Gambel’s quail, the Montezuma quail (smallest quail), the scaled quail, and the Northern bobwhite.

 There are thought to be 95 Old-world quail species in the world.
 The 95 Old-world quail species are classified into subfamilies of Phasianinae or Perdicinae.
 However, most of the 32 members of the New-world quail species constitute the family Odontophoridae.

-The size, shape, and color depending on the species.
-Although the quail’s color generally matches their environment, they are usually brown colored birds with dark brown or black patches.
+The size, shape, and color depend on the species.
+Although the quail’s color generally matches their environment, they are usually brown-colored birds with dark brown or black patches.
 Some with banding can be found.
 The male is generally more colorful than the female.

 Habitat of the Quail